weaveworks-guides/weave-net-legacy/ubuntu-simple/DockerfileREADME.md

 - `ADD` - add a file to the docker image you are creating
 - `CMD` - a command or commands to run when the docker image is launched

-As you can see here we are using the Ubuntu Docker image as our basis, updating this image, installing and configuring `apache2` and `php`.
+As you can see, the Ubuntu Docker image is used as our basis, updating this image, installing and configuring `apache2` and `php`.
 We then copy a new default Apache page into place.
 Finally when a container is launched with this image we start an Apache webserver.

 The Docker documentation provides a lot more detail on [building docker images](https://docs.docker.com/reference/builder/)

-If you have worked through the steps in this guide you will find that this Dockerfile has been placed in the `/home/vagrant` directory on each host you created earlier.
+If you have worked through the steps in this guide you will find the Dockerfile in the `/home/vagrant` directory on each host you created.

-As an experiment you could review the building docker images documentation and create your own Ubuntu docker image with curl similar to the image we installed in the guide.
+Try reviewing the docker images documentation and then create your own Ubuntu docker image using curl, similar to the image we installed in the guide.